WHERE SHOULD I BEGIN AS A NEW MEMBER?

 WHAT ACTIVITIES DO YOU CONSIDER SPAM?

-In order to create a safe place for our users, we take disrespectful behavior and spam very seriously and have detailed it in our [User Guide](LINK TO USER GUIDE).
+In order to create a safe place for our users, we take disrespectful behavior and spam very seriously.
 Here are a few things which can lead to removal from the forum:

-Commercial solicitation including posts with e-mail addresses, personal or business websites & phone numbers
+- e-mail addresses, personal or business website URL’s & phone numbers

 DOES MINERALRIGHTSFORUM.COM PROTECT MY PRIVACY?